 - For a non-roaming scenario, SMF receives a Nnef_PFDManagement_Fetch response from the NEF for the target UE in response to Nnef_PFDManagement_Fetch request sent by SMF to NEF (see TS 29.551 [96] clause 4.2.2).

+- For a non-roaming scenario, the SMF (or for a roaming scenario, V-SMF in the VPLMN for HR or SMF in the VPLMN for LBO), receives the N1 NAS message (via AMF) Remote UE Report from the target UE behaving as a 5G ProSe layer-3 UE-to-network relay UE.
+N1 NAS message Remote UE Report informs that one or several 5G Prose Remote UEs connect to or disconnect from a target 5G ProSe layer-3 UE-to-network Relay UE.

 If the Npcf_SMPolicyControlUpdateNotify response sent to the PCF for the target UE in response to an Npcf_SMPolicyControlUpdateNotify request includes PCC rules in which the traffic control policy data contains either a routeToLocs IE or trafficSteeringPolIdDl IE and/or trafficSteeringPolIdUl IE, then the SMF shall include those PCC rules in the xIRI.
 These PCC rules correspond to policies that influence the target UE’s traffic flows (see TS 29.513 [88] clause 5.5.3).